Who are we?

 Antonio Barrenechea.
 Associate Professor.
 Comparative literature; literature of the Americas; film studies; literary theory.

 Shumona Dasgupta.
-Assistant Professor.
+Associate Professor.
 Postcolonial studies; literature of the Partition.

 Chris Foss.
 Professor.
 19th-century British literature; disability studies.